-- Cazenovia College is one of only two colleges approved to offer the 350 hours of education and training completely in an online format
+- Cazenovia College is one of only three colleges approved to offer the 350 hours of education and training completely in an online format.

 CASAC certification is specifically designed for individuals to work in an area related to alcohol and substance abuse treatment.
 With a NYS CASAC, one could work in an inpatient rehabilitation center, a halfway house, an outpatient addiction program, an assessment and referral program or in adolescent treatment.